 While looking for tools and some type of support system, I eventually spent countless hours searching for books to relate to how I was feeling.

 Although there are many books are out there on the market – Finding the energy to look for something that will resonate with you on some unique level to be a healing balm for your "perfect" storm may become too much of a challenge.

 Although referring to your loss as "Perfect" my seem like an oxymoron to describe your life-altering "event"; however, when I came across one definition for "perfect," it so profoundly described the impact of what had just happened to my life.
 As defined by a Webster's dictionary, it was the condition in which all the 'weather' conditions have converged to create a historical, cataclysmic storm to become known then as – The “perfect storm."
-In answering the questions racing inside me: Was it historic – yes; was it cataclysmic – YES!
-And Yes!
+In answering those personal questions racing inside me: Was it historic? – Yes; was it cataclysmic? – YES!
+And, Yes!

-So for me, it was the perfect description of my new found "position."
+So for me, it was the perfect description of my new found "position in life."

-Although the word "perfect storm" (an expression made "infamous" from a movie made in the year 2000 about such a phenomenon) may seem odd in our modern vernacular for the way to explain the devastation that happens to you when dealing with severe grief.
-It can feel like an assault on your heart, your mind, your life, the very core – of your soul; your very existence feels as if it's in jeopardy.
+Although the word "perfect storm" (an expression made notable from a movie made in the year 2000 about such a phenomenon) may seem odd in our modern vernacular as a way to explain the devastation that happens to you when dealing with severe grief.
+However, the feelings generated from such a calamitous loss can feel like an thunderous assault to your heart, to your mind, to your life, and to the core – of your soul; your very existence feels as if it's in jeopardy.

 Each day, I uttered, “I cannot do this.
 It hurts too much!”
-Every step was painful!
+Every step was excruciating!
+Every breath, painful!

 As in the words of the old gospel hymn – ‘Sorrow heavy chains are strong’!

 And, I was chained... to the overwhelming pain.